 Shannon Heffernan brings over 12 years of experience in urban design and planning to Studio One Eleven as the Urban Design Director.
 She leads the efforts of the Urban Design practice, focusing on the transformation of auto-oriented cities into livable, walkable and sustainable urban communities.
 The urban design work is conducted at two scales – strategic planning and visioning to set the stage for future development and revitalization, as well as tactical interventions to challenge outdated ways of thinking and to test ideas on the ground in a nimble way.
 These two scales are informed by a continuous feedback loop provided by data collection and metrics through internal studies to track and monitor the impacts of our projects.

-Shannon Heffernan has collaborated with USC’s Spatial Science Institute on two capstone projects focused on the utilization of geo-spatial analysis to inform master planning for large-scale retail properties and the land use analysis for the joint development of parks/open space and affordable housing.
+In addition to being part of the Geodesign Advisory Board, Shannon Heffernan has collaborated with USC’s Spatial Science Institute on two capstone projects focused on the utilization of geo-spatial analysis to inform master planning for large-scale retail properties and the land use analysis for the joint development of parks/open space and affordable housing.
 Shannon is also leading the LA ROSAH (Regional Open Space and Affordable Housing) project in partnership with USC’s Spatial Sciences Institute.

 Mia Lehrer, FASLA